Attribution

 image

-Country Attributions
+Country Code Attributions

-Country Attributions will help you easily identify if certain warnings or issues are affecting specific groups of visitors based on their location.
+Country Code Attributions will help you easily identify if certain warnings or issues are affecting specific groups of visitors based on their location.

 This is particularly useful for quickly pinpointing if location-specific factors are influencing your warnings, analyzing how different countries interact with your tracks, discovering location-based patterns, and gaining insights into how location-specific data impacts your overall analytics to tailor your strategies to different geographic markets.